anytech84/anytech84/README.md

 ## Hi there 👋

 Welcome to my GitHub page.
 I am AnyTech84.
-Here, you can find my projects :
+Here, you can :
 - Configuration files, which often evolves.
 - Actual projects I am working on.
 - Write-ups of some CTF challenges I have done.